mailtodanish/tooltip/readme.md

-# tooltip in css

-A light weight Tool tip using CSS only
+# A light weight Tool tip using CSS only

 tooltip was created because I wanted to practice and writing lightweight CSS libraries for tooltip.
 So feel free to fork and create pull requests!